lucideus-repo/UnSAFE_Bank/README.md

 On successful sign up:

 1. You will be provided with your Customer ID corresponding to your account.
 Always note your Customer ID and keep it SAFE for further usage.
-2. Your dummy PII and account information would be created automatically.
+2. Your dummy PII and account information would be generated automatically.
-3. Default beneficiaries would be added in your account.
+3. Default beneficiaries shall be added in your account automatically.
-4. Virtual money would be added in your account ranging from 1 to 10 lakh.
+4. Virtual money shall be added in your account ranging between 1 to 10 lakh.

 ### Existing User Bank Accounts